Smartsheet (NYSE:SMAR) Updates FY 2023 Earnings Guidance

 Smartsheet Stock Performance

-Smartsheet (NYSE:SMAR – Get Rating) last issued its quarterly earnings results on Thursday, September 1st.
-The company reported ($0.10) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.20) by $0.10.
-Smartsheet had a negative net margin of 33.96% and a negative return on equity of 36.73%.
-The company had revenue of $186.70 million during the quarter, compared to the consensus estimate of $180.56 million.
-During the same period in the prior year, the company earned ($0.28) EPS.
-Smartsheet’s revenue was up 41.8% on a year-over-year basis.
-Equities research analysts anticipate that Smartsheet will post -1.88 EPS for the current fiscal year.
+Smartsheet (NYSE:SMAR – Get Rating) last announced its quarterly earnings results on Thursday, September 1st.
+The company reported ($0.10) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.20) by $0.10.
+The business had revenue of $186.70 million for the quarter, compared to analysts’ expectations of $180.56 million.
+Smartsheet had a negative return on equity of 41.95% and a negative net margin of 33.88%.
+The business’s quarterly revenue was up 41.8% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.28) EPS.
+As a group, sell-side analysts forecast that Smartsheet will post -2.06 earnings per share for the current year.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.